joe-irving/drax_parody/_posts/2021-04-20-trees-can-f-ck-themselves.md

 ***

 Well, we hope that all worries have been cleared up.
-Off to go pay off another politician xx
+Off to go pay off another politician x